 System malfunctions may be accompanied with a reference number to identify the problem.
 Keep your thermostat’s user manual handy so you can quickly look up troubleshooting information.

 Many homeowners in the San Diego and San Marcos areas use a heat pump for heating and cooling.
 If you do, make sure your programmable thermostat is designed for a heat pump, otherwise expensive electric resistance heating will turn on following a turn-back period.

-For more programmable thermostat tips or tips to reduce energy costs, contact us at Sherlock Heating & Air Conditioning, Inc. We serve residents of the San Diego, San Marcos and Vista areas.
+For more programmable thermostat tips or tips to reduce energy costs, contact us at Sherlock Plumbing, Heating & Air, Inc. We serve residents of the San Diego, San Marcos and Vista areas.